symfony/symfony-docs/cookbook/components/service_container.rst

 ===========================================

 To use the service container you first have to setup the classloading.
-Take a look into ":doc:`/cookbook/components/class_loader`"
+Take a look into ":doc:`/cookbook/tools/autoloader`"

 Configure the Service Container directly
 ----------------------------------------

-This creates an instance of the ContainerBuilder and adds a Service with a Reference to a Service which is created later. my.other_service is only created when my.service is consumed.
+The following example creates an instance of the ContainerBuilder and adds a Service with a Reference to another Service.
+The Referenced Service is created later as my.other_service.

 .. code-block:: php